 Declutter Your Belongings

 If you need to transport all of your belongings hours away from your current home, you’re going to want to do some decluttering.
 If you don’t go through your items and get rid of stuff you no longer need or want, you’re going to end up moving a bunch of unnecessary stuff—this isn’t good for you or your moving company.
 So before you start packing, take some time to actually go through every room and area in your home and get rid of some items.
+Starting with items that have no sentimental value whatsoever is a good choice as this means you’ll be able to downsize and declutter quickly.
+Look for a roll off containers is a great idea so you can start dealing with all that junk in one go.
 This will make both the move and settling into your new place much easier.

 Change Your Address